Brad-Smallwood/Projects/README.md

-# Case-Study-3
+# Projects
-Github for Case Study 3.
+Github for various projects I've done personally or have worked on with a team.